Welcome to Fort Vaux

 Family (2 adults and 2 children – 8 to 16) : 10 €

 Note : The inside temperature is around 12°C. Cover up !
-The only public toilets on the battlefield are on the car park behind the ossuary.
+Public toilets are located in the parking lot of the Fort de Douaumont and behind the Ossuary.

 Crédit Photo : © Mission Histoire